What is a Product Manager?

 I’m always fascinated by this question, because the person who’s asking is already interested in product management, even though they have no idea what it is.

 That interest makes sense.
-Product managers are amongst the highest-compensated, most well-respected professions in the world today, even though they’re among the least well-understood.
+Product managers are amongst the highest-compensated, most well-respected professions in the world today, even though they’re among the least understood.

 In business schools around the world, MBA students have set their sights on product management as their dream job.
 Colleges are starting to create new majors and programs focused solely on product management due to high demand.

 Part of the challenge with describing what a product manager does is that the role of product manager is inherently poorly-defined.